tomas-fryza/vhdl-course/lab7-fsm/README.md

        begin

            if rising_edge(clk) then
-               -- Active-high reset
-               if (rst = '1') then
+               if (rst = '1') then   -- Active-high reset
                    state <= RELEASED;
-               -- Clock enable
-               elsif (en = '1') then
+               elsif (en = '1') then -- Clock enable

-                   -- Define transitions between states
+                   case state is     -- Define transitions between states
-                   case state is

                        when RELEASED =>
-                           -- If bouncey button = 1 then clear counter and change to PRE_PRESSED;
+                           -- If bouncey = 1 then clear counter and go to PRE_PRESSED;

                        when PRE_PRESSED =>
-                           -- If button = 1 increment counter
+                           -- If bouncey = 1 increment counter

-                               -- if counter = DEB_COUNT-1 change to PRESSED
+                               -- if counter = DEB_COUNT-1 go to PRESSED

-                           -- else change to RELEASED
+                           -- else go to RELEASED

                        when PRESSED =>
-                           -- If button = 0 then clear counter and change to PRE_RELEASED;
+                           -- If bouncey = 0 then clear counter and go to PRE_RELEASED;

                        when PRE_RELEASED =>
-                           -- If button = 0 then increment counter
+                           -- If bouncey = 0 then increment counter

-                               -- if counter = DEB_COUNT-1 change to RELEASED;
+                               -- if counter = DEB_COUNT-1 go to RELEASED;

-                           -- else change to PRESSED;
+                           -- else clear counter and go to PRESSED;

                        -- Prevent unhandled cases
                        when others =>